Moon (Korean name)

-Moon, also spelled Mun, is a Korean family name, a single-syllable Korean given name, and an element in some two-syllable Korean given names.
-Its meaning varies depending on the Hanja used to write it.
+Moon, also spelled Mun, is a Korean family name and a Korean given name.

 Family name

-As a family name, Moon is written with one hanja, meaning "writing" (文; 글월 문 geulwol mun).
+As a family name, Moon is written with one hanja, meaning "writing" (文; 글월 문 geurwol mun).
 The 2000 South Korean census found a total of 426,927 people and 132,881 households with this family name.
 They identified with 47 different surviving bon-gwan (origin of a clan lineage, not necessarily the actual residence of the clan members):